How to make your Mustang driving tour environment friendly ?

 • Take a tour with more cultural immersion activities and side hikes.
 Walk to explore the villages and monasteries off the road.

-• Take licensed tourist guide with proper knowledge of the area and sensitiveness of its culture.
+• Take a licensed tourist guide with proper knowledge of the area and sensitiveness of its culture.
 Good experienced tour guide knows how to interact with locals by appreciating their culture and the environment.

 Comments